MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Storage_Management.md

 * `fdisk` it is used to manage disk partition in MBR modality

+* 'blkid' allows you to view uuid of a block device.

   * E.g. `fdisk /dev/sda`

     This will open an interactive menu that will permit to show current status of partitions or create a delete new partitions